swcarpentry/shell-novice/02-create.md

 quotes.txt
 ~~~

+One has to be careful when specifying target file name, since `mv` will
+silently overwrite any existing file with the same name, which could
+lead to data loss.
+An additional flag, `mv -i` (or `mv --interactive`),
+can be used to make `mv` ask the user for confirmation before overwriting.

 Just for the sake of inconsistency,
 `mv` also works on directories --- there is no separate `mvdir` command.